crond-jaist/iotrain-sim/README.md

    our system is to install it into the Instant Contiki VM.
 Use the link below to download the Instant Contiki 3.0 VM image (note that older VM versions are not compatible with the current IoTrain-Sim content).
-After downloading the archive, which is has over 3 GB, unzip it and proceed to the next step.
+After downloading the archive, which has over 3 GB, unzip it and proceed to the next step.

    >[Instant Contiki 3.0 Repository](https://sourceforge.net/projects/contiki/files/Instant%20Contiki/Instant%20Contiki%203.0/)